-But thank goodness there are healthy and easy options which satisfy cravings.
-Because, when the hunger attacks, we tend to choose the most convenient way to satisfy it, don’t we?
+But thank goodness there are healthy and easy options that satisfy cravings.
+Because, when hunger attacks, we tend to choose the most convenient way to satisfy it, don’t we?

 I wanted to add some of my go-to products, in case you are looking for options.
 Obviously, there is always the option of steamed veggies, stir-fried or air-fried produce and so on.
 And I have delicious recipes here on the blog, if you feel like it.
 If you need something printed, I might suggest this one, especially if your aim is weight-loss or weight maintenance.
 But in this post, I wanted to list what might not be as obvious- especially if you are new to plant-based eating.